 You will find a dense network of ATMs (cash machines) in the Czech Republic that will accept all major credit and debit cards (Visa, MasterCard, Plus, Maestro, Cirrus and others).
 It is advisable to ask your bank how much it will charge for cash machine withdrawals abroad.
 The majority of shops and restaurants also accept internationally recognised cards.

 American Express, Thomas Cook, Visa customers will have few problems when cashing travellers’ cheques in banks in the Czech Republic.

-The Municipal Police Advise and Inform: Do not change money in the street: street exchange activity is not allowed in the Czech Republic and you may be deceived in such an exchange!
-When exchanging money in an exchange office, always confirm the rate that will be used for your specific currency with the office attendant.
+The Municipal Police Advise and Inform: Do not change money in the street: street exchange activity is not allowed in the Czech Republic, and you may be deceived in such an exchange!
+When exchanging money in an exchange office, always confirm the rate used for your specific currency with the office attendant.
 Before changing money, be sure to thoroughly confirm all information about the exchange that the office provides.
 If you are not satisfied with the service you have received at the exchange office, request a complaint report and use it to describe the reason for your dissatisfaction with the service provided.
 Be sure to obtain and keep a copy of the report.